 In late January, Hardy posted a photo on Instagram to announced the conclusion of filming — for him, at least — on Venom.

 A big cameo?

-This is big news if true — Screenrant is reporting that Tom Holland’s Spider-Man — the star of Homecoming and the Marvel Cinematic Universe’s youngest star — might show up in Venom.
+This is firmly in rumor territory, but Screenrant reports that Tom Holland’s Spider-Man — the star of Homecoming and the Marvel Cinematic Universe’s youngest star — might show up in Venom.
 Apparently, Jon Schnepp, host of Collider’s Collider Heroes web series, said as much during a yet-unaired episode of the superhero-focused talk show.
 Screenrant’s only source, though, is a tweet by Collider video head Kristian Harloff (viewable below).

 — Kristian Harloff (@KristianHarloff) January 16, 2018